MicheleTornetta/portfolio/README.md

 When an employer visits my sight
 Then an employer will be able to contact me

+## Projects

+Discription 1:  link

 ## Mock-Up

 The following animation shows the web application's appearance and functionality:

 ![Portfolio Demonstration](./Assets/images/02-advanced-css-homework-demo.gif)

+## Technology Preference

+I would like to specialize in...

 ## Review